Danfall369/Danfall369/README.md

 - :godmode: I’m looking to collaborate on Front-end Projects as well as any other projects.
 - 💬 Ask me about Technology, Videogames, History & Music
 - 📫 How to reach me: Danfall369@Gmail.com
-- ⚡ Open to new Job Opportunity!
+- ⚡ Open to new Job Opportunities!

 <div align="center">